sodazone/ocelloids-sdk/apps/README.md

 # Ocelloids Applications

-The `apps/` folder contains various demo applications and development support tools for the Ocelloids project.
+The `apps` folder contains various demo applications and development support tools for the Ocelloids project.

 ## Demo Applications